 - After all repairs are complete, and before applying sealer, the blacktop should be cleaned one last time.
 This will remove any sand, dirt, or debris left behind that can compromise the quality of the sealcoat application.

 - Making sure the pavement is completely dry prior to applying the sealer is extremely important.
 The sealcoat layer cannot be applied correctly if the pavement has any moisture in it.
 If rain is expected, sealcoating cannot be completed.
-If you have sprinklers on your property or near your parking lot, you will need to make sure they are turned off at least 24 hours before your scheduled sealcoat application, as well as leave them off 24 hours following completion of the job.
+If you have sprinklers on your property or near your parking lot, you will need to make sure they are turned off at least 24 hours before your scheduled sealcoat application, and for 24 hours after the job is complete.

-Sealcoating is a rich dark color that contributes to enhancing your property’s curb appeal, while also adding an additional protective layer.
-It is important that all repairs are done prior to sealing, and that you do not use sealer as a crack filler substitute, but instead in conjunction with it.
-Ready to prepare your lot for a new layer of sealer?
+Sealcoating adds a rich, dark color to your lot that enhances your property’s curb appeal, while also adding an additional protective layer.
+It is important that all repairs are done prior to sealing, and that you do not use sealer as a crack filler substitute.
+Crack filling along with sealcoating offer the protection that sealcoating alone cannot provide.
+Are you ready to prepare your lot for a new layer of sealer?
 Contact EastCoat Pavement for your free consultation!